Dabolus/webpack-bundle-analyzer/.github/ISSUE_TEMPLATE.md

 #### Debug info
 How do you use this module?
 As CLI utility or as plugin?

-If CLI, what command was used? (e.g. `webpack-bundle-analyzer -O path/to/stats.json`)
+If CLI, what command was used? (e.g. `webpack-bundle-analyzer-brotli -O path/to/stats.json`)

 If plugin, what options were provided? (e.g. `new BundleAnalyzerPlugin({ analyzerMode: 'disabled', generateStatsFile: true })`)